J1blCblu/LockOnTarget/README.md

  * Network synchronization.
  * Line of Sight handling.
  * Custom *Widget* for each Target.
- * Switch Targets in any direction (in screen space).
+ * Switch to a new Target in any direction (in screen space).
  * Flexible input processing settings.
  * Multiple settings for Target capturing.
  * Various **rotation modes**.